roohmeiy/frappe-cicd/README.md

 - ✅ Independent scaling and management

 # Jenkins Pipeline Setup Guide
-  Note: Change the docker username in Jenkinsfile and docker-compose.yaml
+  Note: Change the docker username in Jenkinsfile and docker-compose.yaml.
+Don't pass port 8080 as an argument as Jenkins use this port.

 ## Prerequisites